rahul-gaur/BloggersBlog/README.md

 7. **Firebase Offile**
      - Names and profile pics need to be saved in cache.
      - It will reduce Internet usage and load faster.
+8. **Reporting and Blocking**
+     - ~~Reporting a perticular post.~~
+     - ~~Reporting will hide the post from the user.~~
+     - If a post get's 5 or more reports it will delete it from the database
+     - Blocking will hide all the posts of a particular user.
+     - Unblock option.